lesleyrs/RuneScape-317/README.md

 ## Notes
 - Added NOTE markers in the source to show how to set the client to it's original state. also added TODO's for things to look at.
 - I added a makefile to easily run the client without an IDE, on Windows you can get `make` from here https://github.com/skeeto/w64devkit and then adding bin directory to the `PATH` environment variable.
 For editing this way also grab https://github.com/eclipse-jdtls/eclipse.jdt.ls (requires a recent JDK version and editor with LSP support).
-I'm trying to keep this close to the original client by only adding simple QOL.
 - You can get caches from here: https://archive.openrs2.org/ https://runewiki.org/archive/.
 317 cache is not recommended right now as it's one of the less complete ones in terms of models and will crash the client in Draynor. #318 and #319 are the most complete caches before fullscreen interfaces in #339.[^2] **TODO**: check if 333 cache gives issues with headicons on a correct server, if yes then #332 will be latest compatible cache.
 - Blurry text and a small window on Windows is due to resolution scaling having no effect (125% by default).
 When running the game you should go to: `task manager>java process properties>compatibility tab>high dpi settings>ignore high dpi scaling>let system scale` to fix it.
 Other ways to get a bigger window is increasing your screen resolution scaling in settings even more or use the built-in magnifier tool if you are on a very high resolution.
 - To use fkeys on most laptops you need to press the `Fn` key in combination with the fkey.
 This is obviously awful so you have to change it in UEFI/BIOS.